RoboJackets/robocup-software/README.md

 3) Build the project

 ```
-$ scons
+$ make
 ```

+We use CMake as our build system and have a simple `makefile` setup that invokes CMake.

-[Scons](http://www.scons.org/) is a python-based build system that we use to compile the executables that make up our project.
-After running scons, several programs will be placed in the **run** folder.
+After running `make`, several programs will be placed in the **run** folder.
 See the [soccer docs](http://robojackets.github.io/robocup-software/md_soccer_doc__soccer.html) for instructions on running the soccer program.

 ## Documentation